 Senior Vice President & Branch Director, RBC Wealth Management

-Brad Fisher has served as the branch director and financial consultant for RBC Wealth Management since July 2006.
+Brad Fisher has served as the branch director and financial advisor for RBC Wealth Management since July 2006.
 Prior to this position, he was a financial advisor and branch office manager at Piper Jaffray for 21 years.

 A native of the Tri-Cities, Fisher has been actively involved in community service in the area and is a former Mayor and councilmember of the City of Kennewick.
 He presently serves on the board of directors of the Tri-City Development Council (TRIDEC) and as a member of Tri-Cities Evolution, a local governance task force.
 Past service includes as a board member of the Children’s Reading Foundation of the Mid-Columbia, the Tri-Cities Cancer Center Foundation, the Columbia Basin College Foundation, co-chairman of the Tri-Cities Goodwill Games Organizing Committee and member of Richland Rotary.
 Fisher attended the University of Washington and earned his bachelor’s degree in Business Administration from Washington State University in 1979.